codingvaleria/movie-shop-api/associations.md

 Keys
 1. Primary Key = is an attribute in a table which uniquely identifies an instance of a model.
 Cannot be null, must always be present
 2. Foreign Key = is a primary key that identifies a relationship to another model

+# join_table
+- Used for many to many relationship
+- unless the join table is explicitly specified as an **option**(defined in the relationship line), it is guessed using lexical order of class names
+- it sould not have a primary key or associated with it. it must be manually generated with a migration